Spidey24/DSA-using-Python/README.md

 * A day-by-day Jupyter Notebook series to learn DSA using Python.
 * You can follow along this Jupyter Notebook series to start or revise your DSA journey.
 * Hope It helps :)
-* The updated link for interviews is here : [Click here for new content] (https://github.com/Spidey24/DSA-for-Interviews/tree/main)
+* The updated link for interviews is here: [Click here for new content](https://github.com/Spidey24/DSA-for-Interviews/tree/main)